chierina/Energy-Churn-Prediction/README.md

 Company A is a major utility company providing gas and electricity.
 Company A has a growing problem with increasing customer defections, and the churn issue is the first priority. \
 There are 3 datasets given as follows; 1.
 Features of customers 2.
 Electric prices for each customer 3.
 Churn data. \
 I merged those 3 and explored the them to find out which model to choose then built models that can predict the probability of churn. \
-The main points of my work are below. \
+The summary of my work is below. \
 \
 **Data Processing** \
 Used all the 3 files given. (detailed data description can be found at the end) \